 What is a ‘Bank Guarantee’ (BG)?

-Businesses sometimes need to guarantee payments and the best way to do so is to provide a bank guarantee, which ensure the creditor that payment will be made once the transaction is complete.
+Businesses sometimes need to guarantee payments and the best way to do so is to provide a bank guarantee, which ensures the creditor that payment will be made once the transaction is complete.
 It is a type of warranty that a bank provides individuals to provide loan, payment or services to start any business activity.

 What is a Bank Guarantee?